jose-ambrosioo/network_design_and_implementation/README.md

 **6. Objective of the activity**

-• Configure an unencrypted GRE VPN point-to-point tunnel and verify that network traffic uses the tunnel.
+<br>• Configure an unencrypted GRE VPN point-to-point tunnel and verify that network traffic uses the tunnel.
-• Configure the OSPF routing protocol within the GRE VPN tunnel.
+<br>• Configure the OSPF routing protocol within the GRE VPN tunnel.
-• Configure the hostname.
+<br>• Configure the hostname.
-• Perform basic configuration tasks on a router.
+<br>• Perform basic configuration tasks on a router.
-• Assign class as the privileged EXEC mode encrypted password
+<br>• Assign class as the privileged EXEC mode encrypted password
-• Configure and activate interfaces.
+<br>• Configure and activate interfaces.
-• Set clock rate to 128000 for DCE serial interfaces
+<br>• Set clock rate to 128000 for DCE serial interfaces
-• Assign cisco as console and vty as password and allow login.
+<br>• Assign cisco as console and vty as password and allow login.
-• Configure Spanning Tree Protocol.
+<br>• Configure Spanning Tree Protocol.
-• Configure VLANs on switches.
+<br>• Configure VLANs on switches.
-• Create VLANs 10,20 and 30 for the B and C branch networks with the following information:
+<br>• Create VLANs 10,20 and 30 for the B and C branch networks with the following information:
 ![06](https://github.com/jose-ambrosioo/network_design_and_implementation/assets/59221796/3ca179b7-b4ad-4fb3-91ba-3ad0c68d764e)

-• Configure OSPF routing on Local routers.
+<br>• Configure OSPF routing on Local routers.
-• Assign an IP address to each loopback using the ID of the respective loopback in the first octet.
+<br>• Assign an IP address to each loopback using the ID of the respective loopback in the first octet.
-• Apply Extended ACL to deny Internet packets to Vlan 10
+<br>• Apply Extended ACL to deny Internet packets to Vlan 10
-• Configure GRE Tunnel from Headquarters (s0/0/0) to Branch A
+<br>• Configure GRE Tunnel from Headquarters (s0/0/0) to Branch A
-• Configure GRE Tunnel from BRANCH-A (s0/0/0) to Branch-B
+<br>• Configure GRE Tunnel from BRANCH-A (s0/0/0) to Branch-B
-• Configure and check NAT pool overload in MATRIZ
+<br>• Configure and check NAT pool overload in MATRIZ
-• Configure ACL on Matrix to allow internet access to the company
+<br>• Configure ACL on Matrix to allow internet access to the company
-• Configure DNS and register hosts in MATRIZ
+<br>• Configure DNS and register hosts in MATRIZ
-• Configure PPPoE from ISP2 to BRANCH
+<br>• Configure PPPoE from ISP2 to BRANCH

 **7. Scenario**